All kinds of professing Christians believe Christ’s

 but you cannot bear them now.”

-So when Jesus made His promise to reveal “all the truth” in the next verse He specifically made it to men who couldn’t bear the truth at that time.
+So when Jesus made His promise to reveal “all the truth” in the next verse He gave it to men who couldn’t bear the truth at that time.

 Make sense yet?
 It’s the ultimate theological reason why apostolic succession, tongues, and prophecy are dead wrong.